North Willoughby

 North Willoughby has a typical household mix, with a fairly typical median household size

 Family households comprise 75.9% of all households, including 39.9% couples with children, 22.0% couples without children, and 12.9% single parent families.
 Non-family households account for the remaining 24.1%, with lone person households at 21.5% and group households comprising 2.7%.
-The median household size is 2.7 people, matching the Greater Sydney average.
+The median household size is 2.7 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households